jrobind/soccer.js/README.md

 <link rel="stylesheet" href="soccer.min.css">
 <script src="soccer.min.js"></script>
 ```
+An example html document is included in the distribution as an example.

 Alternatively, soccer.js is also compatible with AMD (RequireJS) - simply wrap your code in the following block:

 ```js